raster-foundry/raster-foundry/docs/architecture/adr-0025-user-access-scopes.md

 ## Solutions

-The solutions below all treat scopes as access reduction mechanisms.
+The solutions below (except for the last) all treat scopes as access reduction mechanisms.
 That is, full access is defined by the absence of scopes while the presence of scopes reduces the access of the user in question.
 There are a few reasons for this:

 - It is assumed that a majority of users will not have any access restrictions
 - In the most common application of this system (preventing project creation), specifying what _can_ be done would require _many_ more rules than specifying what _can't_ be done